Skip to main content

 A different wave

-The demand side of this economy is not made up of monsters.
 It is made up of people — people who are isolated, or broken in some specific way that nobody helped them fix, or addicted to something they started before they understood what it would cost them, or simply never learned that other people's pain is real in the same way their own is.

 That doesn't make it acceptable.
 It makes it human, which is actually more complicated than making it evil, because evil you can just oppose.
 Human you have to actually work with.